clauswilke/dataviz/docs/visualizing_distributions_I.md

 <p class="caption">(\#fig:titanic-age-overlapping-hist)(ref:titanic-age-overlapping-hist)</p>
 </div>

 However, this approach generates new problems.
 Now it appears that there are actually three different groups, not just two, and we're still not entirely sure where each bar starts and ends.
-Overlapping histograms don't work well because a semi-transparent bar drawn on top of another tends to not look like a semi-transparent bar but instead a bar drawn in a different color.
+Overlapping histograms don't work well because a semi-transparent bar drawn on top of another tends to not look like a semi-transparent bar but instead like a bar drawn in a different color.

-**Discuss density plot option.
-Highlight how distributions are the same until 18 years and then diverge.**
+Overlapping density plots don't typically have the problem that overlapping histograms have, because the continuous density lines help the eye keep the distributions separate.
+However, for this particular dataset, the age distributions for male and female passengers are nearly identical up to around age 17 and then diverge, so that the resulting visualization is still not ideal (Figure \@ref(fig:titanic-age-overlapping-dens)).

 (ref:titanic-age-overlapping-dens) Density estimates of the ages of male and female Titanic passengers.
 To highlight that there were more male than female passengers, the density curves were scaled such that the area under each curve corresponds to the total number of male and female passengers with known age (468 and 288, respectively).